exoplatform/exo-documentation/docs/Configuration.rst

 Blockchain transaction settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- When sending a transaction to the Ethereum blockchain, some generic properties are required, especially *gas limit* and *gas price*.
+- When submitting a transaction to the Ethereum blockchain, some special properties are required by the blockchain protocols, namely *gas limit* and *gas price*.

   - **Gas limit**

-    The *gas limit* is the maximum gas that can take a transaction using the token contract.
+    The *gas limit* is the maximum gas that a transaction can consume to execute any operation using the token contract.
 It can be modified using the following property:

       .. code-block:: jproperties

+            # Value in GAS
             exo.wallet.transaction.gas.limit=150000

   - **Gas price**